emacs: Managing projects

 Projectile

-Let’s configure projectile
+Let’s configure projectile using use-package.

 (use-package projectile :commands (projectile-ack projectile-ag projectile-compile-project projectile-configure-project projectile-package-project projectile-install-project projectile-test-project projectile-run-project projectile-dired projectile-find-dir projectile-find-file projectile-find-file-dwim projectile-find-file-in-directory projectile-find-tag projectile-test-project projectile-grep projectile-invalidate-cache projectile-kill-buffers projectile-multi-occur projectile-project-p projectile-project-root projectile-recentf projectile-regenerate-tags projectile-replace projectile-replace-regexp projectile-run-async-shell-command-in-root projectile-run-shell-command-in-root projectile-switch-project projectile-switch-to-buffer projectile-vc projectile-commander) :bind-keymap ("C-c p" . projectile-command-map) :config <<projectile-completion>> <<projectile-variables>> <<projectile-compilation>> <<projectile-known-projects>> <<projectile-commander-methods>> <<projectile-custom-types>> (projectile-mode))

-to use the default completion system instead of
+First thing first, let’s tell projectile to use the default completion system instead of

-, or …
+ivy, or helm, or …

 (setq-default projectile-completion-system 'default)

-Let’s also configure some projectile
+Let’s also configure some projectile behavior.

 - The default action when switch to a project should be the

-, as it allows to do different actions.
-This is done by settingprojectile-command
+commander, as it allows to do different actions.
+This is done by settingprojectile-commandtoproject-switch-project-action. - When switching to tests (

 (setq-default projectile-switch-project-action #'projectile-commander